-The historical preservation movement is growing in Omaha again!
-This time, it is finally expanding to North Omaha and is beginning to capture the imagination of the public.
 The following is a guest post written by Mrs. Karen Clopton, an Eastern Star member of the Prince Hall Lodge at 24th and Ames.

 Druid Hall is located at 2412 Ames Avenue in North Omaha.
 An important landmark in the Saratoga neighborhood, the building was finished in 1914, and on April 5 2015, it will celebrate its 100 year anniversary!
 After opening and being occupied by several other fraternities, the Most Worshipful Prince Hall Grand Lodge of Nebraska has been located in Druid Hall since 1968.